hyperledger-labs/splice/cluster/README.md

 * `cncluster preflight` - Run the preflight check against the cluster.
 * `cncluster reset` - Delete all `Pod`s, forcing all memory state to be reset.
+* `cncluster stats` - Show memory and CPU usage across the cluster.

 Internally, these operations rely on the following environment variables.
 As stated above, these are usually populated via `.envrc`.